Hivvery/Squarevival/README.md

 Open Debug Screen - Q

-Click Button - Left Click
+Use Button - Left Click

-## Things I want to fix
+Exit Menu - Escape

+## Bugs
+-Exiting the settings menu doesn't take you to the pause menu when it's supposed to

 -Going near the bottom edge of the world crashes the game

 -The game is laggier when there are more items in the inventory

+-Tiles are destroyed when you click on the "Play" and "Save World" buttons

+-Tiles at the edges of the screen don't show if you stand on specific parts of tiles

--The tiles don't show near the world's edges
+-Tiles don't show near the world's edges

--Walking diagonally into objects lets you walk through them
+-Walking diagonally into corners of objects lets you walk through them